Alianza Unicachi

 Alianza Unicachi is a Peruvian football club, playing in the city of Yunguyo, Puno, Peru.

 History

 Alianza Unicachi is the result of the fusion of the clubs Alianza Porvenir and Deportivo Unicachi.

-In the 2010 Copa Perú, the club classified to National Stage but was eliminated by Unión Comercio in the final.
+In the 2010 Copa Perú, the club qualified for the National Stage but was eliminated by Unión Comercio in the final.

 In the 2011 Torneo Intermedio, the club was eliminated by Sporting Cristal in the quarterfinals.

 In the 2012 Peruvian Segunda División, the club was relegated to the Copa Perú by economic problems.